Areas of expertise

 Background

 Dr Tao Lyu has been working at Cranfield University since April 2020.
 He is a lecturer in Green Technologies and Environmental Engineering MSc course director (JSU-CU Institute).
 He was awarded a PhD in Environmental Sciences from Aarhus University, Denmark (2016).
 His PhD research focused on emerging organic contaminants (micropollutants) removal in water and wastewater by Nature-based solutions, in particular Constructed Wetlands.
 After completing the project in the same department as an assistant researcher (2016.09-12), he moved to Nottingham Trent University as a Research Fellow (GCRF funded) in 2017.
-From September 2019, he was appointed as a Module Leader and lectured two modules to BSc (Hons) Environmental Sciences students.
+In September 2019, he was appointed as a Module Leader and lectured two modules to BSc (Hons) Environmental Sciences students.
 He expanded his research area on advanced nanotechnology development (e.g. nanobubble technology) for natural water restoration, eutrophication control, Harmful Algal bloom removal and sediment remediation.

 Research opportunities